 The Humanitarian Leader/Leader Humanitaire is a bilingual publication in English and French that aims to be an independent voice for the aid sector, published by the Centre for Humanitarian Leadership.

 The Humanitarian Leader provides a platform for non-peer-reviewed research to allows authors to test ideas and insight in an accessible academic setting.
 Papers must broadly inform humanitarian leadership, and promote discussion and dialogue in the sector.

 Authors include researchers, activists, volunteers and humanitarian professionals – anyone with something to say about how aid could and should be better.

-Launched in August 2019, this year the Centre will publish 10 papers online, with an annual print and online edition released in December.
+Launched in August 2019, this year the Centre will publish up to 10 papers online, with an annual print and online edition released in December.